ozdemirburak/full-name-generator/README.md

 ### lastName

 Generates one or more surnames.
-For some countries like the Czech Republic, gender is considered.
+For some countries like the Czech Republic or Poland, gender is considered.
 ```js
 lastName(isoCode: string, gender?: Gender, n: number = 1): string
 ```